Meet Our Team

 Maria WiltshireSupport Worker

 Maria joined the team in May 2022.
-She had previously worked in community care, and as a support worker for the Milestones’ Trust.
-On top of that, she is currently doing her level 3 in leadership and management.
-She is an experienced support worker who has helped a wide range of people.
+She had worked in community care, and as a support worker for the Milestones’ Trust.
+Maria is an experienced support worker who has helped a wide range of people.
 What she finds rewarding about care work is helping someone get back to their true self.
 To see them go from a dark place of struggle to thriving again.
-This is what she brings to the team at Paul’s Place.
-She loves seeing people live their best life!
-In her spare time, you will find her going on long walks with her German Sheppard Takoda, spending time with her 10 grandchildren or knitting cute things for her family.
+This is what Maria brings to the team at Paul’s Place.